rzen/sencha-touch-chat/README.md

 Example chat using Sencha Touch 2.1, NodeJS and Socket.IO

-This is purely for demonstration purposes, the chat even generates random nicknames and messages to facilitate showing off simultaneous
+This is purely for demonstration purposes, the chat even generates random nicknames and messages to facilitate showing off simultaneous chat windows.

 ## Installation